ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 :::info

-As mentioned before, we could also use the GraphQL SDL and schema-first to integrate this type.
-In this case we would use the `@fromJson` directive to signal to the execution engine that this data is coming from a JSON object.
+As mentioned before, we could also use the GraphQL SDL and schema-first to integrate this type. , we would use the `@fromJson` directive to signal to the execution engine that this data is coming from a JSON object.

 ```graphql
 type AssetPriceHistory {